Yun So-ha: Political career

 In 2008, Yun ran for representative of Mokpo under the Democratic Labor Party, he came in third place.

 In 2012, he once again ran for representative of Mokpo, he came in second place.

 Due to proportional representation, Yun became a member of the National Assembly in 2016.
 He plans to run for representative of Mokpo in the upcoming 2020 South Korean legislative election.

 Due to death of Roh Hoe-chan in 2018, Yun assumed the position of acting Floor Leader of the Justice Party.
 He was officially elected by party members on August 21, 2018.

+On 22 January 2025, he, alongside Choo Hye-seon and Bae Jin-gyo, joined the Democratic Party.